chbdetta/react-sliderInput/README.md

 - `indicate` specify if there is an indicator. default: false
 - `step` specify the step of value change. default: 1
 - `editable` specify the if the indicator is editable. default: true
-- `onChange` callback invoked each time slider's value is changed (during dragging)
+- `onChange` callback invoked each time slider's value is changed (during dragging), provided with the current value of the slider
 - `onChangeStop` invoked only when value is changed and slider is not being dragged

 ## Develop